Our website uses cookies for statistical purposes.

 How to set up a representative office in Austria

-The liaison office must be registered with the Trade Register like any other company in Austria, however it will not be required to register for taxation.
+The liaison office must be registered with the Trade Register like any other company in Austria, however, it will not be required to register for taxation.
 There are no minimum share capital requirements to open a liaison office in Austria.
+Our accountants in Austria offer assistance and guidance for tax-related matters.
 Foreign companies outside the European Economic Area are also required to appoint a local director for the representative office.
 It takes about 4 weeks to register a liaison office in Austria.

 For assistance in setting up a representative office or any other type of company, do not hesitate to contact our company registration consultants in Austria.